stanford-futuredata/gavel/EXPERIMENTS.md

 the physical cluster experiments shown in the paper will require more resources for a much longer duration.

-### Measuring job overhead
+### Measuring Overhead of Running Jobs with Gavel's Preemptive Scheduler

-The following commands can be used to measure the overhead of Gavel's implementation.
+The following commands can be used to measure the overhead of Gavel's preemptive scheduler.
 These require only a single GPU.

 The first script sweeps through all model types and runs each model for 10 rounds in configurations with and without lease extensions.
 It saves